-· Remuneration of Immod
+• Remuneration of Immod

-With the exception of directors' fees described below, the Company must not and did not pay any fees to Immod for its duties as director in respect of 2015 and 2014, or to Ms. Marie-Aude Hémar, Immod's permanent representative on the Company's Board of Directors.
+With the exception of directors' fees described below, the Company does not owe and did not pay any fees to Immod for its duties as director in respect of 2016 and 2015, or to Ms. Marie-Aude Hémar, Immod's permanent representative on the Company's Board of Directors.